edbertocampo/Analytics-Techniques-and-Tools-Proposal-/README.md

 **The Teachers.** For teachers who will be teaching about climate change in the Philippines through the years.
 The information collected in the project can be utilised in their courses.

+**The Government Officials.** For selected government officials who will be needing data that they may use for their future project/s related to climate change.

+**The Future Researchers.** For the researchers to provide background knowledge concerning climatic change in the Philippines.
+This project's analytics can provide them with new insights, suggestions, and conclusions.

 ## Methods